Darnol/FS24_SoftwareTesting_Assignments/assignment02/SumofTwoIntegers/Documentation.md

 ## Code Coverage

 Some basic tests were implemented that quickly achieved 100% code coverage.
-The code coverage report can be found in root/htmlReport.
-An additional screenshot and the test execution report can be found in the root folder.
+The code coverage report can be found in root/Assets/htmlReport.
+An additional screenshot and the test execution report can be found in the AssetsAss folder.

 ## Designing Contracts